Mirppc/Grub-Recovery-SUSE/README.md

 This also allows one to have access to YAST hence the binding of sys and proc before chroot.

-If you use LVM please check this post: https://forums.opensuse.org/vbcms-comments/478290-article-re-install-grub2-dvd-rescue-3.html#post2519005
+If you use LVM please check this post: https://forums.opensuse.org/showthread.php/478290-article-re-install-grub2-dvd-rescue-3
+For Encrypted LVM and in check this forum guide out: https://forums.opensuse.org/showthread.php/536654-how-to-re-install-grub-chroot-for-encrypted-lvm

 You can see it all here: https://dl.dropbox.com/u/10573557/Gr...ect/rescue.jpg